Unlocking the value in your business

 Choose your investors with care

 Carry out as much due diligence on your potential investor and their team as they conduct on you and your business.
 Think carefully about whether you can work well together.
 Gain an understanding of their approach and the team they have allocated to your business.
 They will usually seek to be actively involved and will want to contribute to the success of their investment.
 This means you will see a lot of them – particularly if things don’t go according to plan.
 Try to talk to other companies where your investor has a stake to get some direct insights into their management style to ensure it accords with your own expectations.

-Your investor is likely to want to exit from your business by completing a sale in three to five years.
-You need to assess whether the preferred timeframe is in keeping with your own plans, because it’s highly likely that you will be exiting at the same time.
+Your investor may often want to provide for their later exit from the business as well; typically by completing a sale within a three to five year timeframe.
+You need to assess whether their preferred timeframe is in keeping with your own plans, because it’s probable that you will need to exit at the same time.